Learning Option Comparison Charts

 School teams will work to identify accommodations needed for students with medical conditions through development of an Individualized Health Care Plan and possible 504 accommodations.
 For additional information, please contact the school nurse assigned to your building.

-Canyons is not currently contemplating a split or staggered schedule, in part, because of the feedback we received from families, the vast majority of whom made known in surveys that they want their children to return to school in the fall.
+Canyons reserves the option to temporarily enact a hybrid schedule at schools that are experiencing higher numbers of COVID-19 cases.
+CSD is currently operating on a four-day schedule, with Fridays as an independent learning day.
+The Canyons Board of Education chose this schedule, in part, because of the feedback received from families, the vast majority of whom made known in surveys that they want their children to attend school five days a week.
 Concerns about equity also play a role.
 Some students have greater supervisory needs and require face-to-face instruction, including our youngest students and some Special Education students.
 Many of the students we serve live in households where both parents work full time.
 Roughly a third of our students rely on our schools for breakfast, lunch and other health and counseling services, and an estimated 20 percent of students do not have a device or Internet connectivity to fully participate in online learning.
 CSD’s learning options strive to meet these families’ needs while also providing options for those families who, for health or personal reasons, don’t feel comfortable sending their children back to school.
-Online courses enable us to achieve the same goal as a hybrid, or split schedule without imposing undo hardship on so many of our families, because they effectively reduce the total number of students inside our school buildings, thereby facilitating physical distancing.
-After Online Registration, we’ll have a better sense of how many students choose to enroll in online core classes, at which point, schools will adjust their staffing and may be able to offer even more online options.

 Canyons District schools and facilities are adhering to Utah Gov. Gary Herbert’s order requiring the use of face coverings in K-12 schools.
-It is expected that every student and employee in a school facility or on a school bus will wear a face covering.
-Schools, however, will make accommodations for students with disabilities and special medical or mental health needs, which often can be handled through the use of face shields or alternative protections.
+Schools may make accommodations for students with disabilities and special medical or mental health needs, which often can be handled through the use of face shields.
 Students may remove face coverings while eating lunch and participating in outdoor recess provided they are able to maintain adequate physical distancing.
-Canyons District’s Responsive Services Department is providing guidance to schools for managing non-compliance.
+The face covering requirement will be enforced in the same way all behavioral expectations are enforced, through positive feedback and working with families to make sure students have the resources and supports they need to succeed.
+If a student forgets to bring a face covering, the school will provide one.
+Refusal to wear one will result in an office referral and, if necessary, a phone call home to the student’s parents or guardians.
+Online learning is an option available for those who will not wear a face covering.

-Cloth face coverings are preferred.
-But the U.S. Centers for Disease Control recognizes there are times when a cloth face covering is not feasible or recommended, and defines a face covering as a cloth mask or plastic face shield that covers both the nose and mouth.
+On Thursday, Aug.
+13, Utah Gov. Gary Herbert and the Utah Department of Health clarified that face shields are not a substitute for face coverings, except in special situations.
+This is in line with recommendations by the U.S. Centers for Disease Control (CDC), which advises that face shields do not provide protection comparable to a face covering.
+The use of face shields may be permitted for students seeking accommodations for disabilities or special medical or mental health needs; in situations when a teacher is communicating with a person who is deaf or hard of hearing; or for speech therapy where seeing the mouth and lips is necessary.
 A cloth face covering is secured to the head with ties, straps, or loops over the ears, or is wrapped around the lower face.
 A cloth face covering can be made of synthetic or natural fabrics.
-Information on how to make and properly care for cloth face coverings can be found on the CDC website.
+Information on how to make and properly care for cloth face coverings can be found on the CDC’s website.

-Families are expected to send their children to school with a face covering.
-Schools will have limited supplies of face coverings on hand and make them available as needed.
+Students are encouraged to choose and bring their own face coverings.
+Schools and buses, however, will have on hand supplies of cloth and disposable face coverings, and will make them available as needed.

-After Online Registration, we’ll have a better sense of how many children will be taking advantage of online learning and how that will reduce in-person class sizes.
+Because schools vary in the layout and size of their facilities, each school has been tasked with designing operational plans with an eye toward maximizing physical distancing and mitigating health risks.
+These plans are available on school websites.
 Classroom seating will be set up to allow for the maximum amount of space between students, excess furniture will be removed, and large congregation areas may be used for instructional purposes.
-Because schools vary in the layout and size of their facilities, each school has been tasked with designing operational plans with an eye toward maximizing physical distancing and mitigating health risks.
-Schools will publish these plans on their websites no later than Aug.
-1. Districtwide, limited visitors to buildings will undergo temperature checks and those displaying symptoms will be asked not to enter CSD buildings.
+Plexiglass barriers, directional signage and physical distancing markers will be strategically placed to reduce intermingling and promote physical distancing in high-traffic areas.
+Districtwide, visitors will be limited to buildings and undergo temperature checks.
+Those displaying symptoms will be asked not to enter CSD buildings.
+Families are asked to monitor their children for symptoms and perform daily temperature checks each morning before school.
 Extra cleaning and physical distancing precautions will be put into place in higher-risk courses, such as choir or physical education, which involves high respiratory output.

 Because schools vary in enrollment and the layout and size of their facilities, each school has been tasked with designing lunch, recess and other operational plans with an eye toward maximizing physical distancing and discouraging the congregation of students.
 Schools will publish those plans on their websites no later than Aug.
 1.